fmlove/Thesis/output/_main.md

 ### Cellular morphology
 While protrudin's role in cell outgrowth is interesting from the perspective of axon regeneration, it could potentially play a number of other roles in neuron morphology.
+Given that Petrova et al. showed that endogenous protrudin is more abundant in dendrites than axons in mature neurons, its endogenous functions may well be more apparent here [@petrovaProtrudinFunctionsEndoplasmic2020].
+In fact, there are a number of published findings that suggest that protrudin may endogenously function in dendrites, either to control dendritic spine morphology or support synaptic function.

-For example, the mechanism through which protrudin promotes invadopodia formation is functionally very similar to how lysosomal exocytosis induces dendritic spine expansion, raising the possibility that protrudin is involved in spine morphology [@pedersenProtrudinmediatedEREndosome2020; @padamseyActivityDependentExocytosisLysosomes2017].
-However, Pedersen et al. found that this process is dependent on FYCO1 as well as protrudin, which (as established in (REF BACK TO CH1)), is largely absent in CNS neurons [@pedersenProtrudinmediatedEREndosome2020].
+For example, the mechanism through which protrudin promotes invadopodia formation in cancer cells is functionally extremely similar to how lysosomal exocytosis induces dendritic spine expansion, raising the possibility that protrudin is involved in spine growth [@pedersenProtrudinmediatedEREndosome2020; @padamseyActivityDependentExocytosisLysosomes2017].
+However, Pedersen et al. found that this process is dependent on FYCO1 as well as protrudin, which (as discussed in section \@ref(no-FYCO)), is largely absent in CNS neurons [@pedersenProtrudinmediatedEREndosome2020].
 On the other hand, protrudin has already been shown to play a functional role at dendritic spines, mediating long term depression by allowing internalised AMPA receptors to be removed from the spine through association with KIF5 [@brachetKinesin1protrudinComplex2021].
-In addition, ER tubules (or the more complicated spine apparatus) have been observed either transiently or permanently in most spines on hippocampal neurons [@perez-alvarezEndoplasmicReticulumVisits2020], which suggests that protrudin is likely to be present in or near spines and could act on their morphology.
-Additionally, previous work published in [@] showed that endogenous protrudin is more abundant in dendrites than axons in mature neurons, so its endogenous functions may well be more apparent here.
+In addition, ER tubules (or the more complicated spine apparatus) have been observed either transiently or permanently in most spines on hippocampal neurons [@perez-alvarezEndoplasmicReticulumVisits2020], which also suggests that protrudin is likely to be present in or near spines and could act on their morphology.
 Given protrudin's effect in cellular outgrowth, therefore, it is reasonable to expect that protrudin overexpression might have an effect on dendritic spine morphology.

 ### Functional effects
 To further examine protrudin's endogenous roles beyond cellular outgrowth, we turned to the literature to identify published proteomics data sets.
 We identified three studies that published lists of protrudin-interacting proteins [@elbaz-alonPDZD8InteractsProtrudin2020; @hashimotoProtrudinRegulatesEndoplasmic2014; @matsuzakiProtrudinServesAdaptor2011].
-While each of these studies used a different model system and focused their analysis on different pathways, there was substantial overlap between the sets, representing a conserved set of cellular functions that may help explain how protrudin promotes survival and regeneration.
+Each study used a different model system and focused their analysis on different pathways, providing a variety of perspectives.

+Elbaz-Alon et al. looked at protrudin in a human epithelial cell line, where they investigated how protrudin interacts with PDZD8 and contributes to ER contact sites  [@elbaz-alonPDZD8InteractsProtrudin2020].
+Hashimoto et al. used mouse brain neurons to look at interactions between protrudin and HSP-related proteins [@hashimotoProtrudinRegulatesEndoplasmic2014], while Matsuzaki et al. used a mouse neuroblast cell line to study the interaction between protrudin and KIF5 [@matsuzakiProtrudinServesAdaptor2011].
+Individually, these reveal a number of interesting interactions, indicating diverse roles for protrudin that include but are not limited to axonal function.
+Taken together, a substantial level of overlap between the interaction sets reveals a conserved set of cellular functions that may help explain how protrudin promotes survival and regeneration.